-Social pressure can help overcome the free rider problem associated with public good provision.
-In the social norms literature concerned with the private provision of public goods there seems to be an implicit belief that it is best to have all agents adhere to the ‘good’ social norm.
-We challenge this view and study optimal government policy in a reference model (Rege, 2004) of public good provision and social approval in a dynamic setting.
+We study optimal government policy in a reference model (Rege, 2004, Journal of Public Economic Theory, 6, 65–77) of public good provision and social approval in a dynamic setting.
+We show that even if complete adherence to the social norm maximizes social welfare it is by no means necessarily optimal to push society toward it.
+We stress the different roles of social externality and the public good problem.
 We discuss the problem with the standard crowding in and out argument and analyze the relationship with Pigouvian taxes.
-We show that even if complete adherence to the social norm maximizes social welfare it is by no means necessarily optimal to push society towards it.
-We stress the different roles of the social externality and the public good problem.
-We discuss the role of the cost of public funds and show how it can create path dependency, multiplicity of both optimal equilibria and optimal paths, and discuss the role of parameter instability.
-We argue that extreme care must be taken when formulating policies and subsequent results will fully depend on this formulation.
+We discuss the role of the cost of public funds and show how it can create path dependency, the multiplicity of both optimal equilibria and optimal paths, and discuss the role of parameter instability.

 No Upcoming Events found!